tomfran/typo/README.md

 theme = "light | dark | auto"
 ```

+If nothing is set, the default setting is auto.

 ### 2.3 Dark and light mode images

 You can tags to decide if images are displayed in dark or light mode, as GitHub is doing for readmes.